A-n-d-R-o/MiQE-Mini-Quantum-Emulator/API Guide.md

 ## Required Packages

-* numpy: for vast majority of mathematical functions and numbers.
+* `numpy`: for vast majority of mathematical functions and numbers.
 * `numpy.linalg`: for linear algebra, including vector norm and eigensystem calculation.
 * `functools.reduce`: for taking the Kronecker product between matrices in gate paths.
 * `IPython.display.display` and `IPython.display.Math`: formatting and displaying LaTeX visualisation.